Azure/FTALive-Sessions/content/networking/private-endpoints/DNS-pe.md

 One major call out is that Private DNS Zones and Conditional Forwarders are not always 1:1.
 For example, Key Vault requires forwarders for `vault.azure.net` & `vaultcore.azure.net`, but a Private DNS Zone for `privatelink.vaultcore.azure.net` only.
 Implementing just one of the forwarding zones can create intermittent issues and caching of the incorrect IP address, creating issues.
 Consult the table in the above article to plan your DNS needs for a service.

-## Why can't I use my own Zone name?
+## Why can't I use my own Zone Name?

 A common challenge is that organizations wish to use their own zone names for the resources.
 While some services offer the option to set custom domain names, most need to use the existing domains.
 This is because the certificates used for communication are set to expect specific CN records; if you change these, the traffic will not be permitted.